-- Previous versions of Debt in America utilized a 2 percent sample. - 2 "Data classification methods," ESRI, accessed August 21, 2023, https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm. - The credit data do not capture young adults without a credit record.
-In particular, they do not capture 11 percent of adults overall, 65 percent of 18- and 19-year old adults, and 20 percent of 20- to 24-year-old adults without a credit record.
-Consumer Financial Protection Bureau.
-2015.
-Data Point: Credit Invisibles.
-Washington, DC: CFPB. - Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
-For example, credit card accounts enter collections status once they are 180 days past due. - 5 Retail installment loans are retail trades with installment terms-for example, a loan from a retail store for a furniture purchase. - A charge card is also known as an "open card"-a payment card that requires a full payment of the balance each billing cycle by the statement due date.
-Unlike credit cards, which give borrowers a revolving line of credit that can be accessed and paid down over time, charge cards do not allow balances to be carried forward and typically do not charge and interest rate.
+- Previous versions of Debt in America used a 2 percent sample. - In 2022, the census implemented significant changes in the definition of county-equivalent boundaries in the state of Connecticut, which our credit bureau data provider has not yet updated.
+As a result, we still report county-level credit statistics for Connecticut using the definition of 2021 county-equivalent boundaries.
+Further, county-level data on household incomes, educational attainment, insurance coverage, and racial demographics from the 2022 or 2018-22 ACS are not reported for Connecticut counties.
+Zip code-level data on the racial makeup of communities from the 2022 or 2018-22 ACS are still used to identify communities of color and majority-white communities at the state and county levels for Connecticut. - In prior editions of Debt in America, the threshold for defining communities of color and majority-white communities was 60 percent.
+As such, the 2024 update is not directly comparable with previously published breakdowns of credit health indictors for communities of color and majority-white communities. - 4 "Data classification methods," Esri, accessed August 21, 2023, https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm. - The credit data do not capture young adults without a credit record.
+In particular, they do not capture 11 percent of adults overall, 65 percent of 18- and 19-year-old adults, and 20 percent of 20- to 24-year-old adults without a credit record.
+See Consumer Financial Protection Bureau (CFPB), Data Point: Credit Invisibles (Washington, DC: CFPB, 2015). - Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureau that the creditor is attempting to collect.
+For example, credit card accounts enter collections status once they are 180 days past due. - Retail installment loans are retail trades with installment terms-for example, a loan from a retail store for a furniture purchase. - A charge card is also known as an "open card"-a payment card that requires a full payment of the balance each billing cycle by the statement due date.
+Unlike credit cards, which give borrowers a revolving line of credit that can be accessed and paid down over time, charge cards do not allow balances to be carried forward and typically do not charge an interest rate.